spryker/docker-sdk/docs/07-deploy-file/02-deploy.file.reference.v1.md

 * Store-specific

   - `databases:` - defines the list of required store-specific databases.
+  - `databases: database-1: username:`,`databases: database-1: password:` - defines database credentials.
+The default value: `spryker` and `secret`
   - `databases: database-1: collate:` - defines collation for the database.
 If not specified, the default value applies: `utf8_general_ci`.
-  - `database: database-1: character-set` - defines character set for the database.
+  - `databases: database-1: character-set` - defines character set for the database.
 If not specified, the default value applies: `utf8`.

 ```yaml
 version: "1.0"